-Beginning Tuesday, February 2nd, we will offer Family Friendly Adoration.
-The Blessed Sacrament will be exposed each Tuesday in St. Joseph Church and each Thursday in Immaculate Conception Church.
-Adoration will begin after the morning Mass and will conclude at 7pm.
+Adoration of the Blessed Sacrament is offered in the main part of St. Joseph or Immaculate Conception Church each Thursday.
+The location alternates each week.
+(See schedule here.)
+Adoration begins after the morning Mass (about 8:30am) and concludes at 7pm.
 Families are encouraged to come together to visit Our Lord in the Blessed Sacrament.
-This is a wonderful way to introduce children to Adoration!
-You may come for as long or as little time as your like, even if it’s only 5-10 minutes.
-Our Lord would love to see you.
+This is a wonderful way to introduce children to adoration!
+You may come for as long or as little time as you like, even if it’s only 5-10 minutes.
+Stop in on your lunch break, after you get off work, or whenever you are able.
 Restless children are welcome!

 Our Adoration Chapels